BRES CHINESE IMMERSION PROGRAM

-You can also support your child by exploring and exposing them to the rich cultures within our local communities.
+You can also support your child by exploring and exposing them to the rich culture within our local communities.
 Field trips to Asian supermarkets or Chinese restaurants are always fun and educational.
-Museums like the Freer and Sackler Gallery or the Kennedy Center in DC always have high quality exhibitions or performances representing various cultures that spark interesting conversations.
+Museums like the Freer and Sackler Gallery or the Kennedy Center in DC always have high-quality exhibitions or performances representing various cultures that spark interesting conversations.
 There are also yearly cultural events such as the Lunar New Year celebration within the Washingtonian area.

-In regards to homework, our teachers have thoroughly explained what students need to do in class.
+In regards to homework, our teachers thoroughly explain what students need to do in class.
 Homework should be a repeat or practice of what students have done in class.
 Chinese teachers only send home math homework.
-If your child has difficulty completing homework, please contact your child’s teachers and they are glad to help.
+If your child has difficulty completing homework, please contact your child’s Chinese teacher and they are glad to help.

 What resources in Chinese are available?

 - AV2: AV2 is an online resource of early reader nonfiction ebooks for students.
 Students can change the language of the text with a simple click.
 You can find a link in the database section of the BRES media center webpage.
-No login and password is required.
+No login and password are required.
 Click here to access it at home.

 - Middlebury: Middlebury is an online Chinese program we use in school to supplement the learning of Chinese.
-The World Language teachers and the Chinese Immersion teachers are pacing and monitoring students’ progress on this platform.
 Students practice listening, speaking, and reading Chinese on the platform.
 Students can also access it at home with internet access.
-For login and password, please contact your child’s teachers.
+The website to log in is https://languages.fueleducation.com/login.
+Their username is their MCPS ID number and the password is chinese1.
+If it does not work, please contact me at email@example.com.

 - Joy Reader: This is an app with a subscription that allows access to various authentic reading materials.
 The reading materials are all categorized into different ability levels and have the functionality to read aloud.

 How can my child get into the immersion program in BRES?